Oscar

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 This film originated as a play in Paris.
 The story focuses on the one-day adventures of Bertrand Barnier played with a genius of French cinema, Louis de Funes.
 In the same morning he learns that his daughter is pregnant, an employee stole a large amount of money from his company, his maid is about to resign in order to marry a wealthy neighbor and his body builder is interested in marrying his daughter.
 The seemingly complicated story-line is full of comedy or errors and some of the most hilarious mime scenes of the French cinema.
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure